TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 * Many parts that only got used once were removed in favor of reusing parts
 * Currently, there are two types of handles: small (tool) and tough
-* Large bindings are replaced with large plates, leaving just tool bindings
+* For bindings, tools use just tool bindings and large plates, no more tough bindings
-* Sword guards are replaced with other parts, including tool handles and bindings based on the sword
+* Sword guards are replaced with tool handles
 * Tool heads ideally will be used in at least two tools.
 For example, the axe head is used on the axe and the mattock

 ## Modifiers
+For a full list of modifiers and traits, see [this spreadsheet](https://docs.google.com/spreadsheets/d/17qwV8UOR0DBsUqbxyernG4e4LtjAZ55DMAqnJWc2kLw/edit#gid=0)

 **Modifier types**